Along with the launch of the MemberHub store, PTA unit leaders can now pay their state dues directly to the state PTA via e-Check/ACH in MemberHub.

 2. From there, you will see how much is owed to the state and for how many members.
 To see which members are owed for, click on Show/Hide Members.
 All members with state dues outstanding will be listed at the bottom of the page.

-3. If your state doesn't have a second-signer requirement, the current PTA treasurer or president can remit the state dues by clicking Send Payments Via e-Check.
+3. The current PTA treasurer or president can remit the state dues by clicking Send Payments Via e-Check.
 The fee for this option is a flat $1, and it sends an eCheck directly to your state PTA.

 4. Once the eCheck is sent, you can see a breakdown of all payments made by clicking on the State Payments History button.